armory3d/armory_docs/graphics/screen-effects.md

 ## Film Grain {#film-grain}

-Film Grain or Granularity is a screen effect typically seen in film and photography occuring due to small particles during the film processing.
+Film Grain or Granularity is a screen effect typically seen in film and photography occurring due to small particles during the film processing.
 In Armory the effect is simulated by a shader adding noise each frame.

 | Without grain | With grain |
 | :--- | :--- |